MultiTonic/thinking-dataset/docs/09_IDEAS.md

 ### 8. Inference Endpoint Adapters/Bridges
 #### Description
 - Develop adapters or bridges to integrate various serverless endpoints into the main application.
-- Support endpoints like Ollama, testcontainers, Runpod, and Hugging Face API for serverless operations.
+- Support endpoints like LLama.cpp, Ollama, testcontainers, and Runpod for serverless operations.

 #### Design Considerations
 - **Unified Interface**: Create a common interface or abstract class for consistency.